Murders of Eileen Sarmenta and Allan Gomez

 The murders of Eileen Sarmenta and Allan Gomez occurred on June 28, 1993, in Calauan, Laguna, Philippines.
-The case involved police personnel and the late Antonio Sanchez, the former mayor of Calauan, who were tried and convicted of the crime.
+The case involved police personnel and Antonio Sanchez, the mayor of Calauan, who were tried and convicted of the crime.
 Sanchez was accused of masterminding the abduction of Sarmenta and her companion, Gomez, and the subsequent rape and murder of Sarmenta and the torture and murder of Gomez.
 The victims were both students of the University of the Philippines, Los Baños (UPLB).